This article was originally featured in Nine Honey

 The five-year-old started Kindergarten this year already knowing how to read and do basic maths.

-“We had a meeting before she started school when she was four and she picked up a book and was able to read it.
+“We had a meeting before she started school.
+She was four and she picked up a book and was able to read it.
 The interviewer said she’d only seen one other girl come into Kindy knowing how to read.”

 Jane Harris has two daughters who were both able to read by age four.